amazeeio/docs/drupal/amazeeioyml_file.md

 ```
 ~/public_html/web/sites/default/files -> ~/shared/files
 ```

+### `versions` (optional)

+Defines installation and usage of software or tools on the CLI. (the PHP Version is defined during setup of the site and not in the `.amazeeio.yml` file.

 If you have several sites and need to run a different set of tasks you can make us of `branch_deploy_tasks` which will then be run on those specific branches.
 The shown example would run following commands on deployment of the git branch `testbranch`: